Fatal Five: Mano

 Mano is a mutant born with the power to disintegrate anything that he touches by generating antimatter from his right hand.
 A native of the polluted world Angtu, Mano must wear an environment suit because he can not breathe the atmosphere of most other planets.
 The suit's helmet obscures his face so that it can only be seen as a silhouette.
 Hating his people for mistreating him, Mano decided to destroy them all; "straining his power to the utmost", he obliterated Angtu, causing it to explode.

-Following the Zero Hour reboot of the Legion, Mano was reintroduced, with his origin slightly altered; while he still destroyed his planet, the inhabitants had already been killed by chemical weaponry.
+Following the Zero Hour reboot of the Legion, Mano was reintroduced, with his origin altered; while he still destroyed his planet, the inhabitants had already been killed by chemical weaponry.
 He then sought revenge on industrialist Leland McCauley, who had sold the weapons.
 While Mano later became a more conventional supervillain, his priority remained revenge on McCauley, and he continued to disapprove of the destruction of innocents, something that sometimes set him against the other members of the Five.